Flexible global forecast combinations: Global forecast combinations

 This combination is global insofar as the resulting weights take into account information contained in all tasks.
 Since the loss term in the objective can be expressed equivalently as $\bm{w}^\top(\sum_{k=1}^m\bm{\Sigma}^{(k)})\bm{w}$, this approach can be interpreted as averaging over the task-specific covariance matrices.
 When the covariance matrices are estimated by the sample covariance matrix, averaging is the same as estimating a single covariance matrix after aggregating data from different tasks.
 Unfortunately, an implicit assumption underlies this approach that the tasks are completely homogeneous.
 This assumption might be unreasonably strong in practice and could harm forecast performance.

 Rather than committing to a fully local or fully global approach, one can consider bridging the two approaches using per-task weights that are globally regularised:

-Here, the regulariser $\gamma\sum_{k=1}^m\|\bar{\bm{w}}-\bm{w}^{(k)}\|^2$ with $\gamma\geq0$ is a device to incorporate global information into the per-task weights.
-It achieves this goal by smoothly penalising departures from an auxiliary weight vector $\bar{\bm{w}}$ common to all tasks.
-Taking $\gamma\to\infty$ yields global combination \eqref{eq:hard-global}, while taking $\gamma\to0$ yields local combination \eqref{eq:local2}.
-Hereafter, we refer to the limiting case $\gamma\to\infty$ as `hard' global combination, and the case with finite non-zero values of $\gamma$ as `soft' global combination.
-These different cases are depicted in Figure \ref{fig:frameworks}.
+Here, the penalty $\gamma\sum_{k=1}^m\|\bar{\bm{w}}-\bm{w}^{(k)}\|_q^q$ with $\gamma\geq0$ is a device to incorporate global information into the per-task weights.
+It achieves this goal by penalising departures from an auxiliary weight vector $\bar{\bm{w}}$ common to all tasks, where the departures are measured as squared deviations ($q=2$) or absolute deviations ($q=1$).
+Regardless of $q$, taking $\gamma\to\infty$ yields global combination \eqref{eq:hard-global}, while taking $\gamma\to0$ yields local combination \eqref{eq:local2}.
+Hereafter, we refer to the limiting case $\gamma\to\infty$ as `hard' global combination, and the case with finite nonzero values of $\gamma$ as `soft' global combination.
+These different cases are depicted in Figure~\ref{fig:frameworks}.

-The value of $\gamma$ should reflect the degree of relatedness among tasks---larger values encourage homogeneity, while smaller values promote heterogeneity.
+The value of $\gamma$ should reflect the level of relatedness among tasks---larger values encourage homogeneity, while smaller values promote heterogeneity.
 The best value in terms of out-of-sample forecast performance is usually unknown in application but is estimable from data.